 How to Reinstate Your License after a California DUI

 There are several things you must do to reinstate your license after a California DUI.
-These include:
+You are required to:

-- Complete any other sentencing conditions.
 Some DUI sentences will carry mandatory drug or alcohol treatment, including rehab.
-Others will require that you attend a deterrence program, install an interlock device on your car or meet other conditions.
+Others will require that you attend a deterrence program, install an ignition interlock device on your car, or meet other conditions.

-- Get the right car insurance.
-You must get your car insured before you apply to reinstate your driver’s license, but you need a special type of insurance and a form SR-22 that proves you have it.
-You get the form SR-22 from your car insurance company, and while there are alternatives to the SR-22, they don’t apply to most people and you must typically put down a $35,000 cash deposit or equivalent surety.
+You must get proof of insurance before you apply to reinstate your driver’s license, but you need a special type of insurance and a form SR-22 that proves you have it.
+You get the SR-22 form from your car insurance company.
+While there are alternatives to SR-22 insurance, they don’t apply to most people, and you must typically put down a $35,000 cash deposit or equivalent surety.

-- Apply for reinstatement.
-After completing all the above steps, go to your local DMV office and apply for reinstatement.
+After completing all the above steps, go to your local motor vehicle office and apply for reinstatement.
 You should bring all the paperwork listed above.

 Contact a drunk driving accident lawyer today for a free consultation.
 An experienced lawyer will ensure that your rights are protected and that you have strong representation in court.
 Do not talk to the prosecutor or anyone else before you talk to a DUI defense lawyer in California.